 api_version

 description Top-level attribute specifying the Sensu API group and version.
-For hooks in Sensu backend version 5.10, this attribute should always be $\mathtt{core/v2}$ .
+For hooks in this version of Sensu, this attribute should always be core/v2.

 required Required for hook definitions in wrapped-json or yaml format for use with sensuctl create.

 type String

 example "api_version": "core/v2"